XingjianXie/TLang/README.md

 This will print "Instance"

-A hash with both "@template" key and "@class" key is an Proto (Sub-class)
+A hash with both "@template" key and "@class" key is a Proto (Sub-class)
 ```
 let markChild = {"@template": Mark, "@class": "MarkChild"}
 printLine(classType markChild);